nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 ## Supplies:

-1. Scrap wood (I had 1x3s, 1x5, and 2" balusters laying around)
+ 1. Scrap wood (I had 1x3s, 1x5, and 2" balusters laying around.
+Do **NOT** use pressure-treated wood if this is going to be used around/with food.)
  2. Miter saw
  3. Jig saw
  4. Sander
  5. Planer
  6. Liquid Nails
+ 7. Stain/Mineral oil (If you're planning on using this with food in any capacity, be sure to get food-safe varnishes/stains/oils.)
-7. Ruler
+ 8. Ruler
-8. Speed square
+ 9. Speed square
-9. Safety gear
+10. Safety gear

 ## How-to: